hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 > App: Pull-to-refresh on Activity screen

-Bids also appear on the Activity screen.
+Bids also appear on the Activity screen (that's the 1st tab).
 The Activity screen lets you keep an eye on any new bids from competing bidders.

-You can pull-to-refresh or just wait a few seconds until the Activity screen polls the server.
+You can pull-to-refresh or just wait a few seconds until the app polls the server.
 This is probably the screen you’re most interested in as a user because you want to keep track of any bidding activity on the items that you want buy.

 So it's a pretty simple app but there's enough going on for us to explore some of these architecture issues.

-[2:30]

 ---